Skip to main contentSkip to footer navigation

 From the Iswa's riverside villages to the roar of hydroelectric turbines— five centuries of history carved along the Catawba River.

-“It brought you to the first town of the Catawbas, called Nauvasa—(probably Old Catawba Town) situated on the banks of the Catawba River.
-Besides this town there were five others belonging to the same Nation laying all on the same stream within a distance of 20 miles.”— William Byrd II, 1732
+“It brought you to the first town of the Catawbas — situated on the banks of the Catawba River.
+Besides this town there were five others belonging to the same Nation laying all on the same stream within 20 miles.”— William Byrd II, 1732

 The very first battle in Chester County during the Revolution was fought at Alexander's Old Field in May of 1780, also known as the Battle of Beckhamville.
 While not a big battle, it marked the beginning of the resistance in the up country.

-The Battle of Fishing Creek took place August 18, 1780 when Lord Cornwallis (Tarlton) attacked Thomas Sumter.
-Cornwallis was on Sumter's trail, and as Tarleton crested a hill he could see Sumter and his men below, apparently undisturbed by their sentries' fire.
-With a shout, Tarleton and his men descended upon them.
-Sumter tried to rally his troops but in the end made a hasty escape and found safety in Charlotte, NC.
+The Battle of Fishing Creek took place August 18, 1780.
+As Tarleton crested a hill he could see Sumter and his men below, apparently undisturbed.
+With a shout he and his men descended.
+Sumter made a hasty escape and found safety in Charlotte, NC.

-In 1794–95, the federal government set out to build an arsenal/armory on the Potomac and one near the line between the Carolinas.
-The site near the great falls was selected by Eli Whitney and Major Christian Senf.
+In 1794–95, the federal government set out to build an arsenal near the line between the Carolinas.
+The site was selected by Eli Whitney and Major Christian Senf.
 Thomas Jefferson authorized the purchase of 523 acres from Senator Thomas Sumter.
-The cornerstone for the arsenal was laid in 1803 by Henry Dearborn, Secretary of War, serving under President Thomas Jefferson.
-The last soldiers left the arsenal in 1817.
+The cornerstone was laid in 1803 by Henry Dearborn, Secretary of War.
+The last soldiers left in 1817.
+At the time, West Point came within one vote of being established here instead.

-In 1905, the Southern Power Company, a forerunner of Duke Energy, was incorporated.
-It began with its first hydroelectric plant called the Great Falls Station.
+In 1905, the Southern Power Company, a forerunner of Duke Energy, was incorporated with its first hydroelectric plant: the Great Falls Station.
 Two spillway dams were constructed to feed the turbines, turning the water away from its natural path and leaving tons of rock exposed.

-Shortly after the Great Falls Station, the company began construction on the Rocky Creek plant.
-A third plant, Fishing Creek, was completed in 1916.
-The Dearborn Plant at the Great Falls site was completed in 1925, with the Cedar Creek Plant at Rocky Creek completed in 1926.
-The Great Falls Hydro-Electric Power Plant turbines were filled with concrete in 2020.
+Shortly after, construction began on the Rocky Creek plant.
+Fishing Creek was completed in 1916.
+The Dearborn Plant in 1925.
+The Cedar Creek Plant in 1926.
+The Great Falls turbines were filled with concrete in 2020.

-In 1923, Republic Cotton Mill #3—a silk mill—was built with a unique saw-tooth roof.
 In 1948, Republic Cotton Mills merged with J.P.
 Stevens & Company, Inc., which remained the major employer for most of the 20th century.
-All three mills closed in the early 1980's, with Mill #2 the only one still standing.
+All three mills closed in the early 1980s, with Mill #2 the only one still standing.

 Flopeye